yellowmessenger/documentation/docs/platform_concepts/appConfiguration/genesys-cloud-livechat.md

 ## Authenticate Genesys Purecloud Live in Yellow.ai

-Enter the Client Id, Client Secret and integration ID obtained from the previous sections.
+Enter the Client ID, Client Secret and integration ID obtained from the previous sections.

 1. Go to cloud.yellow.ai > **Integrations** > search for **Genesys Purecloud Live**.